 This will make sure that you don’t give yourself and your surroundings a shower when you get to work and manage to remove the compression ring.

-Step 2 – Grip the Male End of the Compression Ring
+Step 2 – Grip the Male End of the Compression Fitting

 The compression fitting is made of three different components – the tightening nut with female threads which will screw into a seat with compatible make threads, and the ferrule (olive) which was tightened as the female and male threads were tightened around it.